tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ### Specifying the signed directory depth

-When sr=d is specified, the sdd query parameter is also required.
+When sr=d is specified, the sdd query parameter is also required (version 2020-02-10 or later and hierarchical namespace is enabled).
 The sdd query parameter indicates the depth of the directory specified in the canonicalizedResource field of the string-to-sign (see below).
 The depth of the directory is the number of directories beneath the root folder.

 For example, the directory https://{account}.blob.core.windows.net/{container}/d1/d2 has a depth of 2 and the root directory https://{account}.blob.core.windows.net/{container}/ has a depth of 0.
 The value of sdd must be a non-negative integer.